omrastogi/omrastogi/Readme.md

 # Hi there, I'm Om Rastogi 👋

-## I'm a Electronics and Communication Engineering Student
+## I'm working as a Data Scientist

 - Jack of many
-- Acing in Machine Learning and Data Sciences
+- Mastering Machine Learning and Deep Learning
-- A chatbot under is construction as on Sept 2020
-- Learning Data Structures and Algorithms Cause Placements
-- Heading to become a deep learning expert and machine learning engineer
+- Looking for collaborations in Research Projects - Academic/Industrial

 <br>